AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 * [!UICONTROL **Username**]: Enter the username to log in to the SFTP site.

+* [!UICONTROL **Use temporary file extensions during upload**]: When enabled, the `.part` file extension is used during the upload process.
+Keep this option enabled unless your SFTP server restricts file names from being changed after the upload completes.

 * [!UICONTROL **Public keys**]: Download the appropriate public key when creating the data warehouse destination.

 #### Location fields